Neil Garguilo

 Neil William Garguilo (born April 14, 1982) is an American writer, producer, director, actor and improv comedian.
+He is also a lyricist, writing musical comedy for television and film.

-Garguilo is co-creator, showrunner and star of the Syfy original animated series Hell Den which is amongst the first series to appear on Syfy's TZGZ late-night block.
+Garguilo was co-creator, showrunner and star of the Syfy original animated series Hell Den.
 He also appeared on all five seasons of the MTV hit comedy series Awkward, and regularly works with Funny or Die and members of the comedy group Broken Lizard.